-The Student Health Center is not an Urgent Care Clinic or Emergency Room and cannot accommodate patients without an appointment, i.e., “walk-ins” or “drop-ins.”
+The Student Health Center is not Walk-in Urgent Care Clinic or Emergency Room and cannot accommodate patients without an appointment, i.e., “walk-ins” or “drop-ins.”

-Patients who present to the Student Health Center without an appointment with urgent/emergent health concerns will be referred to UTER for further evaluation.
+Patients who present to the Student Health Center without an appointment with urgent/emergent health concerns will be referred to UTER or another local hospital emergency room for further evaluation.
 Therefore, do not delay definitive care of urgent/emergent medical issues by first coming to the Student Health Center.

 Those with non-urgent/non-emergent health concerns arriving at the SHC without an appointment will be advised to contact the Telephone Triage Nurse to schedule an appointment.